 You can obtain cuttings either from the top of the plant, or from an offshoot.

-This method is great for plants that have become stretched out (also known as etiolation) and no longer have a compact rosette shape.
+This method is great for plants that have become stretched out (or “etiolated”) and no longer have a compact rosette shape.
 The cuttings can be replanted to grow a more attractive plant.

 Propagate by removing leaves from the succulent

-This method is even easier than the first and in my opinion, even more interesting because it is fascinating to see a full plant grow from a single leaf.
+This method is even easier than the first and in my opinion, even more interesting.
+It’s fascinating to see a full plant grow from a single leaf.

-All you have to do is twist off a healthy-looking leaf (or leaves) from the plant, making sure that they break off the stem completely.
-Let them dry for a few days and then place them on soil.
+All you have to do is twist off a healthy-looking leaf from the plant, making sure that they break off the stem completely.
+Let them dry for a few days and then place them in soil.
 Moisten the soil with a spray bottle every few days.
 Soon you will see roots beginning to form, and then afterwards, tiny rosettes!

 How to Propagate Succulents: